DevEntheus/Zynq-UltraScale-Plus-MPSoC-Arch-Linux/README.md

 This is a simple example of an FPGA design to create a Petalinux project based on the [Kria KV260](https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit.html).

-After creating the block design, the design is validated, synthesized, implemented and generated bitstream.
+After creating the block design, the design is validated, synthesized and implemented and a bitstream is generated.
 Then it is required to export hardware, including bitstream *<project_name>.xsa*.
 The XSA file is used to create a Petalinux project.
 The XSA file *kria_kv260_bd_wrapper.xsa* is located in the folder **Kria KV260**.

 When the XSA file has been exported successfully, a Petalinux project is ready to be created.